formigone/portfolio/docs/_posts/2013-11-05-html5-canvas-2d-api-suggestion-custom-shader.md

   width: 1800
   height: 1029
 ---

+An interactive demo showing what the Canvas 2D API could be like if WebGL specific features could be exposed to the user (so the user could use WebGL without Canvas 3D).
+Yes, I once thought this would be a good idea :)

+# About this post

+As mentioned in other posts... last night (November 4, 2020) I was showing my 7 year old daughter what Twitter is.
+I decided to show her some of the weird stuff I'd posted over the years.
+One of the posts was a link to an old demo I had posted on an old version of this blog.
+I clicked on the link, only to realize I'd removed all my old blog posts not related to my current pursuit of AI and Machine Learning.
+My daughter told me that I "should never delete stuff, because then people would never know what I had to say or show them."

+That 7 year old wisdom was enough motivation for me to dig through my Github account and find the code for that and other demos, which is what you'll find below.

+# The original content

 Once upon a time, I was misguided enough that I wanted to write a game in JavaScript from scratch.
 Why bother learning a full-featured, stable game engine/framework, if I could just build everything myself?!
 As part of this journey (which "only" lasted about 6 months), I thought it'd be nice the HTML5 Canvas 2D API exposed a way to allow a client to control the rendering of the canvas via the very specific implementation of WebGL Shaders.
 This was all because I didn't want to use WebGL because Canvas 2D was so much simpler.